 - dealing mostly with decrees (judgements) about money

-- in domestic violence cases removing the spouse from the matrimonial home
+- in domestic violence cases removing someone from the property

 - in child custody disputes, perhaps finding the child to return to the parent who has been granted custody.